cisco-system-traffic-generator/trex-core/scripts/automation/trex_control_plane/doc/usage_examples.rst

 Full-featured interactive shell
 -------------------------------

-The `client_interactive_example.py` extends and uses the `Cmd <https://docs.python.org/2/library/cmd.html>`_ built in python class to create a Full-featured shell using which one can interact with T-Rex server and get instant results.
+The `client_interactive_example.py` extends and uses the `Cmd <https://docs.python.org/2/library/cmd.html>`_ built in python class to create a Full-featured shell using which one can interact with TRex server and get instant results.

 The help menu of this application is: